markstatic12/AcadeMeet/DASHBOARD_IMPLEMENTATION.md

 5. You'll be automatically redirected to the dashboard!

 ### To Logout:
-- Click the logout icon (arrow icon) in the bottom-left user profile section of the sidebar
+- Click the logout icon (arrow icon) in the bottom-left student profile section of the sidebar

 ### To Navigate:
 - Use the sidebar menu to switch between different sections